Mick235711/Beijing-Subway-Tools/docs/tools.md

   --include-express     Include non-essential use of express lines --exclude-single      Exclude single-direction lines
 ```
-Use BFS and Yen's algorithm to find the shortest K routes (in terms of time spent) between two stations.
+Find the shortest K routes between two stations.
+Time mode uses timetable BFS and a Yen-style search.
+Distance and station-count modes use Yen's loopless-path algorithm over the static multigraph, with Dijkstra as
+the shortest-path search: physical edge lengths are used for `distance`, while every traversed edge has cost 1
+for `station`.
+Parallel edges on different lines remain distinct alternatives.

-The argument `-k` specifies the number of routes to be found (only available in `--data-source time` mode).
+The argument `-k` specifies the number of routes to find in `time`, `distance`, and `station` modes.
+Fare mode continues to return a single route.
+If the departure-time prompt is left empty in a static mode,
+minimum/maximum timetable realizations are reported separately for each of the K ranked static routes.

 **NOTE: Larger `-k` value will result in longer computation time.**